khanlab/cvpl_tools/_sources/GettingStarted/ome_zarr.rst.txt

         + 2/
         + 3/
         + 4/  # The smallest downsampled image at level 4, in ZARR format
-        .zattrs  # .zattrs and .zgroup are meta attributes for the OME ZARR image .zgroup
+        .zattrs  # .zattrs and .zgroup are meta attributes for the ome zarr image .zgroup

 Above + denotes collapsed folder and - denotes expanded folder.
 A few things to note here: